QuiltServerTools/DeltaLogger/README.md

 ## Contribute

 Feel free to fork and open a pull request with features you add.
 We do suggest asking on the discord about a feature before spending loads on time on it!
 Ping `@yitzy` if you want to have access to the development channel

+### Translations

+Please see `translations.md` for information about contributing translations